Microfluidic Chitosan Microcapsules Production

 Microcapsules with a chitosan shell and an oily core have been extensively researched in recent years due to their biocompatibility and non-toxic biopolymer.
 In this application note, chitosan-shell/oily-core microcapsules are generated using the Raydrop double emulsion- developed and manufactured by Secoya and Fluigent pressure-based flow controllers.
 The influence of the fluidic parameters on the size and the release from the oil across the shell are studied and presented.

-Biopolymeric chitosan is considered as a promising encapsulating agent for textile applications due to its biocompatibility, lack of toxicity, antibacterial activity, high availability, and low cost.
-It’s considered nature’s most important organic compound after cellulose.
+Chitosan is a polysaccharide derived from chitine and most commonly obtained from the exoskeleton of crustaceans and from fungi.
+It has always been considered as a promising encapsulating agent for all kinds of applications due to its biocompatibility, lack of toxicity, antibacterial activity, high availability, and low cost.
+It is nature’s most important organic compound after cellulose.
 Also, chitosan has unique chemical properties due to its cationic charge in solution.

 Chitosan microcapsules have been widely used as an encapsulating agent for several applications, such as food processing, biomedical and pharmaceutical, wastewater treatments, and textiles, alone or in combination with other polysaccharides or proteins to improve the shell properties.
 The application of chitosan microcapsules in textiles follows the current interest of industries in functionalization technologies that give different properties to products, such as aroma finish, insect repellent, antimicrobial activity, and thermal comfort.

-The production of droplets has been performed with the Complex Emulsions Production Platform, a lab system integrating all the components needed to produce simple and double emulsions.
+We performed chitosan microcapsule generation with the Complex Emulsions Production Platform, a lab system integrating all the components needed to produce simple and double emulsions.

 Soybean oil (8001-22-7, Sigma-Aldrich) containing red dye Sudan IV (Sigma-Aldrich)